 9.1.4 This is the scheme’s procedure for resolving member disputes.
 Civil Service Pensions has a two-stage process to ensure that any concerns can be investigated thoroughly and a resolution is achieved that all parties are happy with.

-The Pensions Regulator (tPR) has guidance on IDR procedures in its code of practice, which can be accessed here.
+The Pensions Regulator (TPR) has guidance on IDR procedures in their code of practice, which can be accessed here.

 9.1.5 The IDR process is designed to allow a full investigation to take place, and to give those who are complaining, and those who are being complained about, a chance to give their views.
-To do this, its very likely that you will be asked to provide additional information and evidence from the members record to support the data you have provided.
+To do this, it’s very likely that the employer will be asked to provide additional information and evidence from the member’s record to support the data provided.

-At the first stage MyCSP will complete the investigation and provide a written response.
+At the first stage the Scheme Administrator (MyCSP) will complete the investigation and provide a written response known as a determination.

-If the person complaining does not agree with the first stage decision, they can appeal to the Cabinet Office and ask them to investigate and issue a second stage decision.
-They must appeal within six months of the date of the first stage decision.
+If the person complaining does not agree with the first stage determination, they can appeal to the Scheme Manager (Cabinet Office) and ask them to investigate and issue a second stage decision.
+The member must appeal within six months of the date of the first stage determination.

 A flow chart explaining the process can be accessed at Annex A.Annexes

-9.1.6 The IDR procedures cover any disagreement under the Civil Service Pension arrangements including;
+9.1.6 The IDR procedure covers any disagreement under the Civil Service pension arrangements including:

 - PCSPS sections I, II, and III – that is classic , classic plus, premium and nuvos;